Skip to main content

 Root path deployment will deploy build artifacts directly to the root directory / of static hosting, which means:

-1. Existing files will be overwritten: Files in the root directory with the same name as build artifacts will be overwritten by newly deployed files
+1. Existing files will be overwritten: Files in the root directory with the same name as the build artifacts will be overwritten by newly deployed files

 3. Cannot rollback individual files: Overwritten files cannot be automatically recovered

-Recommended practices:
+Recommended Practices:

 Root Path Deployment Use Cases